couchbaselabs/blip-wireshark-dissector/README.md

 Build wireshark from source.

-Use the [official instructions](https://wiki.wireshark.org/BuildingAndInstalling#macOS) with the **Building without a third-party package source** instructions to download the wireshark source code and tools used for building the wireshare.
+Use the [official instructions](https://wiki.wireshark.org/BuildingAndInstalling#macOS) with the **Building with Homebrew** instructions to download the wireshark source code and tools used for building the wireshare.
 Then follows the below instructions.

 1. `brew install libgcrypt`
 2. Copy packet-blip.c to epan/dissectors